locationtech/jts/RELEASING.md

 * Create a Release Milestone, and tag it to Issues and PRs wanted in the release
 * Confirm Maven build executes with no errors
 * Review scripts in `bin` to confirm correctness
-* Update the Version History
+* Update the Version History, to record significant changes